 2. Cost of Print

 Cost is a major factor when you look for photo prints.
 You can easily get a premium quality 8×12 photo print on a luster paper for about $4.
 It will cost you around $16 for the same size when you go for a canvas print.
-So, a canvas print costs almost 4 times the paper print.
+So, a canvas print costs almost 4 times as a paper print.

 The photo paper wins when it comes to the cost factor.